 To add a new Heartbeat Check, click Monitoring followed by Checks, and then Add New.
 Select Heartbeat from the Check Type drop-down menu.

 A Heartbeat check receives alerts and metrics from an external source.
-There are two attributes that it can relay:
+There is one attribute that it can relay:

 - “response_time”: can relay performance metrics for the heartbeat (using seconds)

 A Heartbeat check expects to receive a request to a unique URL at a default interval of 5 minutes, or an arbitrary interval of 1 minute or greater.
 You can specify minutes, hours, or days.
 It is also possible to use floating point numbers, but the heartbeat check will convert these numbers and/or round up to the next unit as necessary.
 Some examples are below:

 It may be helpful to think about a Heartbeat check in contrast to a Ping ICMP check.
 The Ping check is an external monitor that tells you whether a system is up and running.
 It does not communicate the status of the processes that system governs.
 Use a Ping ICMP check to confirm the server running a process is alive, while the heartbeat check tells you the process itself is active.
 Heartbeat checks are also useful in systems that do not have an interface or otherwise expose status.

 When you have saved your Heartbeat check, you will see three additional fields that include the following: